 What Kind of Home Air Conditioning Filter is Best?

 An air filter acts as a scrubber for the air circulating in your heating and air conditioning system.
 It may be near the return vents or it may be part of your inside unit.
 A clean, functioning air filter keeps dust and dirt, pollen, mold and its spores, lint, hair and animal fur and more out of your living spaces.
-One that’s dirty and clogged will force your system to work harder, meaning higher bills, and, eventually, a system that’s burnt out long before its time.
+A dirty or clogged filter will force your system to work harder, resulting in higher bills, and eventually, a system that is burnt out long before its time.

 Air Filter Ratings

 Not all air filters are built and work the same way.
 Each air conditioning filter is given a MERV rating, or a minimum efficiency reporting value.
 MERV ratings scale from one to 20, and are helpful in comparing the performance of filters.
 The higher the rating, the better the filter is at trapping certain particles.

 MERV 1-4: Removes pollen, dust mites, cockroach body parts, sanding dust, textile and carpet fibers.

 MERV 5-8: Removes mold spores, cat and dog dander, hair spray and dusting sprays.

 MERV 9-12: Removes humidifier dust, lead dust, flour and car emissions.